seckwei/SirKit_CircuitSim/doc/tutorial/problem-and-solution.md

-> Note: This is _NOT_ a tutorial.
+> Note: This is **_NOT_** a tutorial.
 I am putting this document here because I want it to be together with the project's docs and because there's only one way to include my own docs in JSDoc, which is in the tutorial.

-## Problem #1
+## <a name="problem-1"></a>Problem #1
 > If your finger touches your hand, does your hand feel your finger first, or the other way round?

 Assuming the following code: